MattSHarker/javascript_practice/README.md

 # JavaScript Practice
 A series of program to help teach myself javascript.
-The files as they are will not run, but exist to demonstrate facets of JavaScript in a clearer manner.
+The files will not run as they are, and are not intended to be ran as such, for they are formatted to demonstrate various aspects of JavaScript in a clearer manner.

 The programs are created by following along with the book *Eloquent Javascript* by Marijn Haverbeke (3rd edition).